dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 and say something deeper.
 * Be aware of nonverbal cues: Consider body language and emotions. this can show points of weakness to attack.
 I mean shows an affect that might be helpful, is this awkward for them? do they want to say more?
+* are they excited are they angry? build on that

 ---